-We take the local bus to Coleford and walk the uplands above to the Wye and bordering the Forest of Dean to visit Newland church, the “Cathedral of the Forest”.
+Our private coach takes us on the short journey to Coleford for the start of our walk.
+We walk the uplands above to the Wye and bordering the Forest of Dean to visit Newland church, the “Cathedral of the Forest”.
 We drop down to walk alongside a petrifying stream and finish the day at the charming village of St. Briavels.
-Time to look at the church, another castle and a tea room.
+There will be time to look at the church, another castle and a tea room.

 We take a short coach ride to St Briavels, our finishing point on Day 3, and set off through farmland and forest above the Wye, visiting some of the best-preserved parts of Offa’s Dyke.
 We reach the Devil’s Pulpit rock with views of Tintern Abbey far below.
 We return via a long-forgotten railway line to Tintern where a visit to the abbey ruins (and another tea room) is a possibility.

 Today we walk from the hotel mainly in deciduous woodlands, past Cannop Ponds, occasionally catching a glimpse of the industrial past hidden in the forest.
 There are leafy quarries, old mine workings, tramways, tunnels, old railways, and even the remains an experimental iron works complex.
 We return on a circular route to the hotel.

 We are dropped off at the village of English Bicknor and walk to Symonds Yat Rock.
 Below we can see the path on the opposite bank of the Wye we took on day 2.
 We descend to the river and walk along peaceful sections before ascending to the Kymin viewpoint.
 From here we descend again to the historic town of Monmouth.